sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 Check that it works by running "ssh my_server" in a terminal.
 Then in a second one.
-The second terminal shouldn't ask for credentials.
+The second terminal should not ask for credentials.

 This will also allow Sublime to connect to your server without asking for credentials.

-SFTP doesn't support two-factor authentication.
+SFTP does not support two-factor authentication.
 If your server requires it,
 add the following lines to your ssh config to allow Sublime to reuse a connection opened in the terminal.